Cathedral School is an accredited Catholic School by the Western Catholic Education Association.

 Technology is integrated into classroom instruction pre-kindergarten through eighth grade.
-We are one-to-one with iPads, as well as have portable class sets of MacBook Airs that are regularly used in all classes.
+Cathedral School is one-to-one with iPads.
+In addition, portable class sets of MacBook Airs are regularly used in all classes.

-Generally, extended care is open on early dismissal days and teacher professional development and in-service days.
-Extended care is closed on all holidays as well as Christmas, Spring, and Summer breaks.
+Generally, extended care is open on early dismissal days.
+Extended care is closed on all non-school days.
+This includes teacher professional development days and holidays as well as Christmas, Spring, and Summer breaks.

 Foreign Language and Specialists

-All students, PK-8, receive instruction from a specialist in Spanish, Physical Education, Art, Library, and Music.
+Students receive instruction from specialists in Spanish, Physical Education, Art, Library, and Music.
 Technology is integrated into classroom instruction.

-Cathedral students attend Mass as a school in the Cathedral on Wednesdays, at least twice per month.
-On the alternate Wednesdays students gather in the gym for Prayer on Wednesday.
-Mass and Prayer on Wednesday services are planned by students.
-Mass begins at 8:30, while Prayer on Wednesday begins at 8:20.
+Cathedral students attend Mass as a school in the Cathedral on Fridays.
+School Masses are planned by students.
+Mass begins at 8:20.

-A hot lunch entree is available for purchase Mondays and Fridays.
-A sack lunch option is available for purchase through an outside vendor, My Lunchbox on Tuesdays, Wednesdays, and Thursdays.
+A hot lunch entree is available for purchase Fridays.
+Students must bring a sack lunch Mondays, Tuesdays, Wednesdays, and Thursdays.
 Milk is included with the purchase of hot lunch and is also available for sack lunch students five days a week with the purchase of a milk card.
-Use the button below to prepay or visit the school office.

 Parents are active partners in the education of Cathedral students.
-Our parents participate in a variety of activities throughout the school.
+Cathedral School parents participate in a variety of activities throughout the school.

-Our Parents Association sponsors a number of events throughout the year.
-Some are community building in nature; these include our Back-to- School Celebration, Special Friends Breakfast, and Cathedral School & Parish Art Show.
+The Cathedral School Parent Association sponsors a number of events throughout the year.
+Some are community building in nature; these include the Back-to-School Family BBQ, Special Friends Breakfast, and April in Paris(h), the Cathedral School & Parish Art Show.

 Service and Community